 Posted on Leave a comment

 Can I drink matcha every day?

 Most people tolerate daily matcha well.
-If you’re sensitive, keep servings moderate and avoid drinking it late in the day.
+If you are sensitive to caffeine, keep servings moderate and avoid drinking it too late in the day.

-Rooibos tea or golden milk are excellent caffeine-free options that support relaxation and digestion.
+Rooibos tea or golden milk are two of the best caffeine-free options for a calmer nighttime routine.

-Smart living isn’t about cutting everything out.
-It’s about choosing what supports your body, your energy, and your nervous system — right now.
+Smart living is not about cutting everything out.
+It is about choosing what supports your energy, your body, and your nervous system right now.

+Posted on Leave a comment